(Citi is a CardRatings.com advertiser)

 American Airlines AAdvantage MileUp℠ Card vs. Barclaycard Arrival Plus World Elite Mastercard

 If you don't mind paying an annual fee of $89 (waived first year), the Barclaycard Arrival Plus® World Elite Mastercard® could be a great option for anyone looking for a bit more freedom with how they travel and how they earn rewards.
 With the Barclaycard Arrival Plus® World Elite Mastercard®, users earn an unlimited two miles per $1 spent on all purchases, unlike the American Airlines AAdvantage MileUp℠ Card’s two miles for just grocery and American Airlines purchases.
-Additionally, new Barclaycard Arrival Plus® World Elite Mastercard® members have a limited time opportunity to earn 70,000 bonus miles after spending $5,000 on purchases in the first 90 days of account membership – that's enough to redeem for a $700 travel statement credit toward a qualifying travel purchase.
+Additionally, new Barclaycard Arrival Plus® World Elite Mastercard® members have an opportunity to earn 70,000 bonus miles after spending $5,000 on purchases in the first 90 days of account membership – that's enough to redeem for a $700 travel statement credit toward a qualifying travel purchase.
 Furthermore, as a Barclaycard Arrival Plus® World Elite Mastercard® cardholder, you can also receive 5 percent of your miles back to use toward future redemptions each time you redeem.
 That means your welcome bonus could actually be worth up to $735 in travel.

 Just like with the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, it's clear that the Barclaycard Arrival Plus® World Elite Mastercard® will get you a few more benefits than the American Airlines AAdvantage MileUp℠ Card offers, as well as the opportunity to redeem with any airline; however, just like before, you'll need to realistically consider how you'll use your card and determine whether the annual fee is worth it.
 If you're only an occasional credit card user, you'll likely fare better with a no-annual-fee card like the American Airlines AAdvantage MileUp℠ Card.